 For more demanding video work, this camera may not be the best choice.
 Like many other mirrorless cameras, you will have to rig it up to make it useable in a more professional environment.
 I really enjoy the fact that you get 6K raw internally though, and a really efficient autofocus system in video.
 For quick solo gimbal work, the Canon R3 performs really well.

 6K is just perfect for me!
 I said it earlier, the R5 and its 8k RAW is too much.
 I need a resolution that goes beyond 4K, because I sometimes film at weird angles and heights.
 So I need a light camera that has great autofocus and that will deliver an image I will be able to crop heavily if needed and that I can match with any "A" camera I am using.
 The Canon R3 is a great time saver when you don't have a 1st AC and need to use a light setup on a gimbal.

 All the clips with Eva were shot on the Canon R3 paired with the DJI RS2.

-If you are a hybrid shooter, if you are specialised in sports photography, or shooting fast moving subjects, and sometimes need a camera that delivers great images in video… Then the Canon R3 might be it.
+If you are a hybrid shooter, if you are specialized in sports photography, or shooting fast-moving subjects, and sometimes need a camera that delivers great images in video… Then the Canon R3 might be it.

-Here is a short dance film made with both the Canon R3 (as my main camera) and the Canon R5.
+Here is a short dance film made with both the Canon R3 (my main camera) and the Canon R5.
 We shot in 6K and 8K RAW light.
 I only used a few clips from the R5 at the beginning, the rest was entirely filmed with the R3.

-Don’t take it personally Canon users, this is not the end?
+Don’t take it personally Canon users, this is not the end.
 I will probably have Canon gear in my hands again in the future.
 Are you a Hybrid shooter?
-If yes, what camera are you using that both satisfies you in photography and videography.
+If yes, what camera are you using that satisfies you in photography and videography?
 Let us know.